Huawei Watch GT Runner 2 brings ECG and a marathon focus

 SpO2 monitoring and continuous heart rate tracking round out the sensor set.
 Nothing here feels experimental, but the combination suggests Huawei is aiming for a broader physiological picture rather than just pace and distance.

-Battery claims sit at up to 14 days in standard use and up to 32 hours with GPS active.
+The 540mAh Si-C battery claims sit at up to 14 days in standard use and up to 32 hours with GPS active.
 If those figures hold up in real world use, the Runner 2 should comfortably cover marathon training blocks and race day without anxiety over charging.

 These numbers also reinforce the idea that this watch prioritises endurance over app heavy smartwatch features.

-Based on the leaks, this looks less like a cosmetic refresh and more like a tightening of focus.
+All in all, this looks less like a cosmetic refresh and more like a tightening of focus.
 Huawei appears to be refining what a dedicated running watch should offer, with comfort, battery life and core training tools taking priority over broad smartwatch ambitions.

 Subscribe to our monthly newsletter!
 Check out our YouTube channel.